 The provider had ensured that staff numbers and skill mix at the centre were in line with the assessed needs of the resident and with the statement of purpose.
 The inspector reviewed the actual and planned rota which indicated continuity of care from a core staff team.
+However a staff member who was trained in medication administration was necessary to facilitate one resident in taking an afternoon medication, this issue was addressed on the day of inspection.
+The provider informed the inspector that a social care worker who was trained in the safe administration of medication was due to start in the centre within a couple of days.
 The person in charge demonstrated the relevant experience in management and was effective in the role.
 The staff members with whom the inspector spoke with were very knowledgeable around the residents assessed needs.
-For example a staff member had spoken to the residents in advance of the inspection to ensure the residents were fully aware and did not experience any anxiety around the inspector visiting.
+For example they were fully aware of the support requirements for residents who were very capable of taking their own medication with some verbal prompting or physical support to remove medication from packaging etc.

 The person in charge had a training matrix for review and the inspector noted that all staff had received mandatory training.
-It was noted by the inspector that there was significant training completed by staff in relation to protection against infection.
+There was significant training completed by staff in relation to protection against infection.
 The staff had completed Hand Hygiene Training, Breaking the Chain of Infection, Personal Protective Equipment and Infection Prevention and control Training.
-Discussions with staff indicated that staff were supported to access mandatory training in line with the provider's policies and procedures in areas such as safeguarding, medication management, positive behaviour management and fire safety.
+There were some gaps in training however these were being actively addressed and were scheduled for completion in the coming days after the inspection.
+Discussions with staff indicated that staff were supported to access mandatory training in line with the provider's policies and procedures in areas such as safeguarding, manual handling, positive behaviour management and fire safety.